Page saved! You can go back to this later in your Diabetes and Me Close

 All applications will be sent out for external peer review.

 Applicants will be given the opportunity to rebut peer reviewer comments.
 The anonymised peer reviews will be sent out via the Diabetes UK online grant management system, which allows applicants to submit their response (1,500-word limit).
-The date applicants will be contacted for rebuttal will depend on the grant round, but as guidance:
+Applicant will be contacted for rebuttal in June/July.

 Pre-selection process